royboy789/Angular-Wordpress-Theme/readme.md

 Documentation
 --------------
 **Navigation** - Defaulted to "Header Nav", needs to be created in the Wordpress Dashboard (and used prior to creating pages for your navigation structure.
+This will automatically create a routing navigation on the front-end.

-**Static Block Content** - used to insert a chunk of code form a backend page or post example
+**Static Block Content** - used to insert a chunk of content from page or post,
-`<ng-include src=" dir+'block.php?id=2&title=true' "></ng-include>`
+	example: `<ng-include src=" dir+'block.php?id=2&title=true' "></ng-include>`
 There are 2 variables passed to file, the ID of the post/page content you wish to display, as well as whether you want a `<h2>` title block to come with it, which will automatically get the title of the ID passed.